Fine-grained Image Quality Assessment for Perceptual Image Restoration: Related Work

 Existing image restoration (IR) algorithms typically employ full-reference image quality assessment (FR-IQA) metrics for performance evaluation, such as the conventional PSNR and SSIM~\cite{SSIM}, as well as deep learning-based metrics like LPIPS~\cite{LPIPS} and DISTS~\cite{DISTS}.
 To overcome the flawed "perfect reference" assumption in traditional FR-IQA, which is challenged by imaging system limitations and superior generative methods, A-FINE~\cite{chen2025toward} proposes a generalized model that adaptively assesses both the fidelity and naturalness of test images.

 No-reference IQA (NR-IQA) methods have been proposed to assess image quality without reference images.
-Early NR-IQA methods, such as NIQE (Mittal, Soundararajan, and Bovik 2012), primarily rely on hand-crafted Natural Scene Statistics (NSS) features.
+Early NR-IQA methods, such as NIQE\cite{NIQE}, primarily rely on hand-crafted Natural Scene Statistics (NSS) features.
 With the advancement of deep learning, many works have turned to neural networks for NR-IQA.
-For instance, MetaIQA (Zhu et al. 2020) leverages meta-learning to enhance model generalization.
-Additionally, methods such as CLIP-IQA (Wang, Chan, and Loy 2023) leverage text prompts to enhance perceptual capabilities.
-Given the powerful learning capabilities of large multi-modality models (LMMs), emerging work, such as Q-Align (Wu et al. 2023), has begun to apply these models to quality assessment.
-Most recently, methods represented by Co-Instruct (Wu et al. 2024) have extended LMMs to compare multiple images.
+For instance, MetaIQA\cite{MetaIQA}leverages meta-learning to enhance model generalization.
+Additionally, methods such as CLIP-IQA\cite{CLIP-IQA}leverage text prompts to enhance perceptual capabilities\cite{sheng2023aesclip,yang2025language,li2025cgiaa}.
+Given the powerful learning capabilities of large multi-modality models (LMMs)\cite{sheng2025instructcrop,sheng2025agiqa}, emerging work, such as Q-Align\cite{Q-align}, has begun to apply these models to quality assessment.
+Most recently, methods represented by Co-Instruct\cite{Co-Instruct}have extended LMMs to compare multiple images.
 Furthermore, VisualQuality-R1\cite{wu2025visualquality} introduces a novel methodology for IQA that leverages LMMs within a reinforcement learning-to-rank framework.

 Although these datasets and methods have contributed significantly to the IQA community, most methods are score-based and cannot effectively handle fine-grained perceptual differences brought by image restoration algorithms.
 Recent works have explored fine-grained quality assessment in specific domains.
 Zhang et al.~\cite{zhang2019fine,zhang2022fine} introduced fine-grained assessment for compressed images, focusing on distinguishing compression artifacts within similar quality levels.
 However, these prior works primarily target image compression, whereas our work specifically addresses the unique challenges of fine-grained quality assessment in image restoration tasks, where the evaluation focus shifts from compression artifacts to perceptual restoration quality differences.